Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

-To show the robustness of the approach, experiments are performed for 5 different initial box positions, with a y-displacement of -30 mm, -15 mm, 0 mm, 15 mm and 30 mm compared to the box position used during teleoperation.
-10 experiments have been performed for the proposed control approach and the two baseline approaches for each box displacement value, resulting in a total of $10 \times 3 \times 5 = 150$ experiments.
-To evaluate the effectiveness of the approach in reducing the peaks and steps in the input torques, we computed for every time step the norm of the input torques
+Out of the ten recorded references using the 1.25 kg rice box, three were selected that consistently produce successful experiments for all of the control approaches.
+On top of this, a single successful reference was recorded for three different grasping scenarios using 1) a single 0.64 kg parcel, 2) two parcels with a combined weight of 1.24 kg, and 3) a pack of plastic drink bottles weighing 2.12 kg.
+All of the test objects are depicted in Figure \ref{fig:objects}.
+Experiments with each of the six references were then performed for five different initial object positions, with a y-displacement of -30 mm, -15 mm, 0 mm, 15 mm and 30 mm compared to the object position used during teleoperation.
+Five experiments have been performed for the proposed control approach and the three baseline approaches for each object displacement value, resulting in a total of $6 \times 5 \times 5 \times 4 = 600$ additional experiments.
+The main goal of these experiments is to evaluate the effectiveness of the approach in reducing the peaks and steps in the input forces.

-where $\bm \tau_1^*(t)$ and $\bm \tau_2^*(t)$ are the desired torques sent to the robots at a given time $t$, obtained from \eqref{eq:EOM_free} and the QP corresponding to the active mode at that time.